-For this reason, you should make sure you cover your tank with a hood and ensure its secure.
-Given the small size of Killies, they can jump through very small gaps.
+For this reason, you should make sure you cover your tank with a hood and ensure its security.
+Given the small size of killies, they can jump through very small gaps.

-Whether you keep your Killies in a saltwater or a freshwater tank will also depend on the species.
+Whether you keep your killies in saltwater or a freshwater tank will also depend on the species.

-Plants which are suitable include the cryptocorynes.
+Plants that are suitable include the cryptocorynes.
 This is because they do well with low levels of lighting.